anaavila/ai-memory-game-js/README.md

 Simple artificial intelligence memory game where a user competes against an intelligent agent to find pairs of images.
 The agent and the user don't have any information about the cards when the game begins.
-As they begin to flip the cards, the agent starts storing the information of cards.
+As they begin flipping the cards, the agent starts storing the information of cards.
 (image + position -> card).

 Choices that the AI takes: